sid7954/sid7954.github.io/about.md

 ---
 ### About Me

-I am an Applied Scientist at Amazon working in the Alexa AI Search team on Question Answering systems at Manhattan Beach, CA. I joined Amazon in June, 2020 after graduating from the University of Wisconsin Madison in May, 2020.
+I am an Applied Scientist at Amazon working in the Alexa AI Search team on open-domain Question Answering systems in the Bay Area, CA. I joined Amazon in June, 2020 after graduating from the University of Wisconsin Madison in May, 2020.

 I obtained my Masters in Computer Science at the University of Wisconsin-Madison where I was guided by Prof. Yingyu Liang on Natural Language Processing.
 Specifically, I worked on Transfer Learning and Adversarial NLP.